Comparing the face rings of a boolean complex and its barycentric subdivision: Setup and background

 \subsection{The parameter subring}

-For a $\kk$-algebra $R$ that is finitely generated, $\NN$-graded, and connected (i.e., $R_0=\kk$), a set of homogeneous elements $\vartheta_1,\dots,\vartheta_n\in R$ is said to be a {\em homogeneous system of parameters} if \begin{itemize} \item $\vartheta_1,\dots,\vartheta_n$ are algebraically independent over $\kk$, and \item $R$ is finitely generated as a module over the subring $\kk[\vartheta_1,\dots,\vartheta_n]$. \end{itemize} In this situation, $\kk[\vartheta_1,\dots,\vartheta_n]$ is called a {\em parameter subring}; it is $\NN$-graded because the $\vartheta_j$'s are homogeneous, and with respect to it, $R$ is a graded module.
+Let $R$ be a $\kk$-algebra that is finitely generated, $\NN$-graded, and connected (i.e., $R_0=\kk$), and let $\vartheta_1,\dots,\vartheta_n\in R$ be a homogeneous system of parameters.
+Then $\kk[\vartheta_1,\dots,\vartheta_n]$ is called a {\em parameter subring}; it is $\NN$-graded because the $\vartheta_j$'s are homogeneous, and with respect to it, $R$ is a graded module.
 Question~\ref{q:murai} is formulated with respect to a specific polynomial ring that occurs as a parameter subring in both $\kk[\Delta]$ and $\kk[\Sd\Delta]$.
 We introduce that ring here, following the notation in \cite{adams-reiner}.

 Let $d :=\dim \Delta$.
 Then the length of the poset $\widehat P(\Delta)$ is $n := d+1$.
 For $j=1,\dots,n$, define

 and

 These are known as the {\em rank-row polynomials} \cite{garsia, garsia-stanton} or the {\em universal parameters} \cite{herzog2021systems}.
 The $\gamma$'s are also referred to in \cite{adams-reiner} as the {\em colorful parameters} because they are sums across the label classes (aka color classes) of the balancing of $\Sd\Delta$ described in Setup~\ref{set:sd-balanced}.
 As the names indicate, they form homogeneous (with respect to the gradings described in Setup~\ref{set:N-grading}) systems of parameters for $\kk[\Delta]$ and $\kk[\Sd\Delta]$ respectively \cite[Theorem~6.3]{hodge-algebras}.
 Therefore, the subrings